 Why this programme?

-The Master Programme in Biology, specialising in Evolutionary Biology, is characterised by the integration of field, laboratory and theoretical studies.
-Areas such as evolutionary ecology, genomics, macro-evolution, and developmental biology are embraced.
+The specialisation in Evolutionary Biology, within the Master Programme in Biology, is characterised exactly by this integration of field, laboratory and theoretical studies.
+We do this by bringing together underlying disciplines that have traditionally been separated, such as molecular genetics and field biology.
 Students may also turn towards biodiversity and systematics.

 Uppsala University has been a major centre of biological research since the time of Linnaeus.
 This strong research tradition is manifested in the Evolutionary Biology Centre (EBC), where world-leading research ranges from ecology and biodiversity to evolutionary genomics and macroevolution.

 All forms of life are linked back in time and have a common history.
-How they have developed, how they are related to each other and what processes that has affected and still affect the appearance of biological diversity are the core of this specialisation.
-The Master Programme in Biology, specialising in Evolutionary Biology, focuses on advanced level research and is conducted in collaboration with a similar specialisation at the University of Groningen, The Netherlands.
+How they have developed, their relationships and the processes involved that has affected and still affect the appearance of biological diversity are at the core of this specialisation.
+The specialisation in Evolutionary Biology focuses on advanced level research and is conducted in collaboration with a similar specialisation at the University of Groningen, The Netherlands.
 Although the two programmes are separate, there are extensive possibilities for students to move between courses and supervisors at each university.
 There is also the possibility of research training in Groningen.

 The programme leads to a Master of Science (120 credits) with Biology as the main field of study.

 After the first semester you will choose among our recommended courses according to your individual study plan.
-Since the specialisation is intended for you with plans for future graduate education, the Master's programme provides a solid background, as all courses involve researchers with world-renowned.
+Since the specialisation is intended those who plan to continue on to doctoral studies, the Master's programme provides a solid background, as all courses involve world-renowned researchers.

 During the second year, you can study one or two regular courses, or combine a research training course with a degree project of 30 or 45 credits.
 This allows you to prepare well for an academic career as well as a career outside academia.